Open May 1 through September 30

 Settlers generally began their lives in South Dakota with just a wagon and a plow, but times changed quickly.
 Trace the development of agricultural implements and transportation vehicles in this area.
 Tractors, cars, motorcycles, and even a 1927 Lincoln-Page biplane are part of our exhibit.

 The land on which our European immigrant forebears settled is the traditional homeland of many other peoples, including the Yankton Sioux Nation.
 We honor their culture, their heritage and their continuing connection to the land, water and community.
 Displays feature arrow heads and early tools, clothing and artwork.
 Children especially enjoy our brain-tanned buffalo hide and winter count.

 Ten years before South Dakota became a state, the settlement of Freeman began when the Chicago, Milwaukee & St. Paul Railroad extended a line westward through the area in 1879, bringing a variety of businesses, goods and opportunities.
 A general store, doctor’s office, dentist’s office, local banks, printing press and even the town jail are represented in the museum.

 Agriculture & Transportation

-Our collections tell our stories.
+The collections in our unique South Dakota museum tell our stories.
 Heritage Hall Museum has over 20,000 artifacts to explore.
 There is something for everyone!